What is a Deed of Assignment?

 The consequence of not signing a Deed of Assignment will vary depending on the circumstances.

-If the University is required under a research, consultancy or CRC agreement to take steps to ensure that it owns all the intellectual property created in the course of a project in which you propose to participate, the University may be forced to exclude you from participating from that project.
+If the University is required to take steps to ensure that it owns all the intellectual property created in the course of a project in which you propose to participate, the University may be forced to exclude you from participating from that project.

 In the commercialisation context, the University will not proceed to commercialise intellectual property where there are any doubts about its entitlement to do so as the true legal owner.
 Any doubt surrounding ownership in such circumstances would also potentially preclude you from doing so either.